Bogarin Trail: Awesome Bird and Sloth Spotting in La Fortuna, Costa Rica [2024 Guide]

 Paradise Catchers in the Bogarin Trail, La Fortuna, Costa Rica

-The morning rays and sound of the jungle
+Pubali, admiring the morning rays and sound of the jungle.

 Bogarin Trail is located close to the La Fortuna town center and about 600 m from the La Fortuna Park or the main church of the town, Parroquia San Juan Bosco.

-You can also find Bogarin Trail on Google Maps and Waze.
+You can find Bogarin Trail on Google Maps and Waze.

 The Bogarin Trail Map